-Structural Design Criteria
+Structural and Geometric Design Criteria

-Lacking a specific design code jurisdiction, fusion project criteria are used for guidance in coil design
+Fusion project criteria are used for guidance in coil design

-The referenced FIRE design document allows the primary membrane stress to be based on the lesser of 2/3 of the Yield Strength (Sy) or $\frac{1}{2}$ of the Ultimate Strength (Su).
+FIRE design document allows the primary membrane stress to be based on the lesser of 2/3 of the Yield Strength (Sy) or $\frac{1}{2}$ of the or 1/3 ultimate.

+Ultimate Strength (Su).
 The ASME Code bases the primary stress on 1/3 ultimate.
 The fusion project based criteria is based on a distinction between coils that are supported by cases and those that are not.

-For structural elements ASME -like criteria are adopted with membrane stresses remaining below the maximum allowable stress, Sm, where Sm is the lesser of 2/3yield or 1/3 ultimate.
+For structural elements ASME -like criteria are adopted with membrane stresses remaining below the maximum allowable stress, Sm, where Sm is the lesser of 2/3yield